japila-books/spark-sql-internals/docs/spark-sql-functions-collection.md

 from_json(e: Column, schema: StructType, options: Map[String, String]): Column
 ----

-Extract data from arbitrary JSON-encoded values into a link:spark-sql-StructType.adoc[StructType] or link:spark-sql-DataType.adoc#ArrayType[ArrayType] of `StructType` elements with the specified schema
+Extract data from arbitrary JSON-encoded values into a spark-sql-StructType.md[StructType] or spark-sql-DataType.md#ArrayType[ArrayType] of `StructType` elements with the specified schema

 | <<map_keys, map_keys>>
 a|